-- To work as a member of a national classification panel to allocate athlete sport class(es) and sport class status according to the International Standard for Athlete Evaluation and the World Archery rules and processes - To work as a member of a national review and/or protest panel as requested in accordance with the standards outlined in this document - To attend classification meetings at competitions or as requested by USA Archery. - To assist in national classifier training and mentoring - To abide by the USA Archery Code of Conduct - To maintain confidentiality in regard to all classification information and proceedings
+- To work as a member of a national review and/or protest panel as requested in accordance with the standards outlined in this document - A classifier can independently assign classification outside of national review panel with pre-approval from USA Archery.
+In all instances the classifier must adhere to the USA Archery SafeSport Code and Minor Athlete Abuse and Prevention Policy. - To attend classification meetings at competitions or as requested by USA Archery. - To assist in national classifier training and mentoring - To abide by the USA Archery Code of Conduct and USA Archery policies and procedures - To maintain confidentiality in regard to all classification information and proceedings